 Effective consequence management supports an appropriate risk culture across the Group.
-The Group's enhanced focus on risk and conduct management has been sustained in 2022:
+The Group's enhanced focus on risk and conduct management has been sustained in 2023:

 - The Code outlines what is expected of directors, leaders, colleagues and contractors who perform services on behalf of the Group.
 It captures not only the Group's legal and regulatory obligations, but also an expectation to act ethically and responsibly towards customers, colleagues and communities. - The Code emphasises 'How We Work' and the key policies and guidelines which must be followed to achieve expected outcomes.
 There is a strong emphasis on speaking up about concerns and a guide to ethical decision making. - The Code is supported by an approach to conduct and consequence management that focuses on fair, consistent and proportionate consequence outcomes when expectations are not met.
-Consequences are informed by the severity of the matter, including an assessment of intention or repetitive conduct. - Professional Standards Forums in each business and enabling unit continue to review or note breach of the Code at least quarterly, taking action to set the tone and reinforce the Group's standards of conduct and culture.
-Any material breach or conduct that is materially inconsistent with the expected outcomes in the Code are reported to the Committee. - The Executive Remuneration Committee, a management committee, meets quarterly to make recommendations to the Board to consider applying their discretion to adjust VR for current or former employees (excluding the Group CEO and Group Executives) for material risk, conduct and reputational issues. - Speak Up training deployed to every colleague, and a network of 158 whistleblower champions foster psychological safety to speak up about concerns. - The Group performance framework (Peak performance) further embeds non-financial metrics with a stronger focus on risk, customer outcomes, and leadership and culture goals to align with Group strategy and values. - · Regular reporting, insights and data to support informed decision making on risk and remuneration outcomes.
+Consequences are informed by the severity of the matter.
+The severity of the misconduct and consequence applied are determined using the Consequence Severity Matrix (on the following page) and supporting consequence table. - Professional Standards Forums in each business and enabling unit continue to review or note Code breaches at least quarterly, taking action to set the tone and reinforce the Group's standards of conduct and culture.
+Any material breach or conduct that is materially inconsistent with the expected outcomes in the Code are reported to the Committee. - The ERemCo, a management committee, meets quarterly to make recommendations to the Board to consider applying their discretion to adjust VR for current or former employees (excluding the Group CEO and Group Executives) for material risk, conduct and reputational issues. - Speak Up training deployed to every colleague and a network of 199 whistleblower champions foster psychological safety to speak up about concerns. - The Group performance framework (Peak performance) further embeds non-financial metrics with a stronger focus on risk, customer outcomes, and leadership and culture goals to align with Group strategy and values. - · Regular reporting, insights and data to support informed decision making on risk and remuneration outcomes.